Otard95/debian-i3/README.md

 # Debian i3

-This repo will include all the steps I'll use to setup Debian Linux with i3 for ground up.
+This repo will include all the steps I'll use to setup Debian Linux with i3 form the ground up.

 ## Debian Image